robhiddinga/domoticz-thinkingcleaner-plugin/README.md

-# domoticz roomba thinkcleaner
+# domoticz roomba thinkingcleaner
- domoticz think cleaner plugin, pyhton
+ domoticz thinking cleaner plugin, pyhton

-The script creates a device with status info of your ThinkCleaner.
+The script creates a device with status info of your ThinkingCleaner.
 Create yourself a dummy device with on anf off action to control your Roomba:
 <ipadress>/command.json?command=clean and
 <ipadress>/command.json?command=dock